Amaze09/Marketplace/README.md

 At last, the platform owner can also set a small fees on all the trades.

-Created only for learning purpose, use it on your own risk.
+Created only for learning purpose (Not production ready)